Polymorphism and structural diversities of LiClO4–β-alanine ionic co-crystals†

-Three novel ionic co-crystals (ICCs) built of lithium perchlorate and β-alanine (LiClO4·βAla, LiClO4·2βAla-I, LiClO4·2βAla-II) were obtained and structurally characterized.
-Crystals with a twofold excess of amino acid, LiClO4·2βAla-I, were found to undergo a solvent-mediated phase transition, recrystallizing as thermodynamically stable polymorph LiClO4·2βAla-II.
-The transition was characterized by a series of PXRD measurements, observations performed under the microscope in polarized light as well as DSC experiments.
-Both polymorphs were found to exhibit virtually the same square-grid topology of lithium-alanine coordination sheets, yet they differ in symmetry and geometrical parameters of the networks.
-In LiClO4·βAla crystal structure chain-like coordination polymers are formed.
-Response to the temperature change was determined in all three structures by performing a series of X-ray diffraction measurements in 100 – 300 K range.
-Differences were elucidated with the help of thermal tensor, which allowed to identify structural motives the most sensitive to the temperature change.
+Three novel ionic co-crystals (ICCs) built from lithium perchlorate and β-alanine (LiClO4·βAla, LiClO4·2βAla-I, LiClO4·2βAla-II) were obtained and structurally characterized.
+Crystals with a twofold excess of amino acid, LiClO4·2βAla-I, were found to undergo a solvent-mediated phase transition, recrystallizing as the thermodynamically stable polymorph LiClO4·2βAla-II.
+The transition was characterized by a series of PXRD measurements, observations performed under a microscope with polarized light and DSC experiments.
+Both polymorphs were found to exhibit virtually the same square-grid topology of lithium–alanine coordination sheets, yet they differ in symmetry and geometrical parameters of the networks.
+In the LiClO4·βAla crystal structure, chain-like coordination polymers are formed.
+Responses to temperature change were determined for all three structures by performing a series of X-ray diffraction measurements in the 100–300 K range.
+Differences were elucidated with the help of a thermal tensor, which allowed us to identify the structural motifs most sensitive to temperature change.